klkblake/mm/PROTOCOL.md

 away from a very large file to transfer waiting smaller files, creating the illusion of faster transfer.

-The data channel, unlike the control channel, uses a binary protocol after the initial negotiation.
 All messages use the same format, as follows:

     struct {
         u63 message_id;